Fill your College Details

 Frequently Asked Questions

-StringBuffer is a mutable sequence of characters in Java, provided in the java.lang package.
+The java.lang package contains the mutable character sequence known as StringBuffer.
 It allows for efficient manipulation of strings by modifying the existing object, unlike String, which creates a new object on each modification.

 2. What is the difference between StringBuffer and StringBuilder in Java?

-The key difference is that StringBuffer is thread-safe (synchronized), making it suitable for multi-threaded environments, while StringBuilder is not thread-safe, which makes it faster in single-threaded scenarios.
+The main distinction is that StringBuffer is synchronised and thread-safe, which makes it appropriate for multi-threaded contexts, whereas StringBuilder is not, which makes it faster in situations involving only one thread.

 3. What is buffer in Java?